Oregon Public Employees Retirement System: Tier two

-Oregon Public Service Retirement Plan (OPSRP)
+Oregon Public Service Retirement Plan

-Sometimes referred to as "Tier Three," OPSRP applies to employees hired after August 29, 2003.
+Sometimes referred to as "Tier Three," the Oregon Public Service Retirement Plan (OPSRP) applies to employees hired after August 29, 2003.
 This further reduced pension sought to bring state actuarial liabilities in line with employer contributions by raising the retirement age and by vesting benefits more slowly.
 Benefits under this program are considered in line with comparative government pension programs.
 OPSRP payouts more or less meet the replacement rate target set by the PERS board.
-Unlike Tier One/Tier Two public employees, OPSRP members' benefits may be calculated only on the basis of their final salary and employment length.
+Unlike Tier One and Tier Two public employees, OPSRP members' benefits may be calculated only on the basis of their final salary and employment length.
 Vesting occurs at 1.5% of final salary per year, capped at 30 years.

 Individual Account Program

-Created originally as a mechanism to divert member contributions away from the "money match" pension program that was partially responsible for generous benefits above the system's income replacement target, the IAP is a qualified defined contribution plan akin to a 401(k), 403(b), or 457(b).
+The Individual Account Program (IAP) was created originally as a mechanism to divert member contributions away from the "money match" pension program that was partially responsible for generous benefits above the system's income replacement target.
+The IAP is a qualified defined contribution plan akin to a 401(k), 403(b), or 457(b).
 Member contributions are invested alongside pension assets and realize market gains and losses.